-I trained as an architect in the UK, and have worked as an artist, designer and filmmaker.
-In parallel I have taught in art colleges in England and France, with solo and group exhibitions in both countries.
+Ian Jackson trained as an architect in the UK, and has worked as an artist, designer and filmmaker.
+In parallel he has taught in art colleges in England and France.

 Finalist in the LensCulture Art Photography Awards 2022.

 The diversity of direction and style of my work is due to my working method.
 I am not constrained either by subject orientation or by personal plastic technique.
 I have no technical constraints!
 The computer supplies the technical solutions in all its various forms whether it be for a photograph, a drawing /diagram, a text work or a combination of all of these.
 All are constructed by pixels in the end.
 I can simply select what mode of working seems appropriate for a particular piece of work.
 The work itself directs the end result.
 Some work projects just end up being spare and understated, others generate a solution that is energetic and complex.

 Generally my work is informed by science, philosophy and history/historiography.
 I use objects, events and documents as my point of departure The totality of object/event is my subject, a world made in equal importance and significance, without hierarchy.